kmousaa/TSP-visualiser/README.md

 ## Credits

 This project was developed by Karim Mousa as a final year individual project for King's College London.
-It represents a culmination of the skills and knowledge acquired over the course of my studies and serves as a practical application of theoretical concepts in computer science.